Surf and Turf for Two is an elegant, decadent dish that WOWS. I'll break down the seasoning, sauce, and timing for you!

 filet mignons searing in butter in a skillet

-Transfer the entire skillet into a 400 degree oven then roast for 10 minutes for medium doneness.
-Again, we had 2″ thick steaks so if yours are smaller or bigger than that, decrease or increase the roasting time accordingly.
-Transfer the steaks to a cutting board to rest for 10-15 minutes.
+Transfer the entire skillet into a 400 degree oven then roast for 10 minutes for medium doneness, using an instant read thermometer to check the internal temperature.
+Again, these photos show 2″ thick steaks so if yours are smaller or bigger than that, decrease or increase the roasting time accordingly.

 Steak Temperatures for Doneness